Drama (2018 film): Filming

 The film began principal photography on 14 May 2018 in London.
 On the first day of the shoot, Mohanlal, Baiju Santhosh, Tini Tom, Shyamaprasad, Murali Menon, Arundhathi Nag, Kaniha, and Shalin Zoya performed.
 Mohanlal had allotted 30 days dates for filming.
 The film crew in England comprised around 60 personnel.
 For two weeks, the filming was scheduled at Ashtead and Epsom Downs in Surrey, and Maidstone in Kent.
 Filming was undertaken under the working title RIP.
 It was unlike the usual practice of Renjith, who name his films prior to filming.
 For Drama, it was decided two weeks into filming and was announced on 15 June accompanied by a poster.
 Director M. Padmakumar assisted Renjith in direction and took off after two weeks of filming to work on his new film Joseph; thenceforth, Johny Antony took over his place in addition to acting.
 Arun Narayanan and Renjith's son Agnivesh worked as assistant directors in the film.
 Alagappan N. was the cinematographer and actress Chinnu Kuruvilla worked as his main assistant.
 Bobby Kurian, who owns the company Lilypad Motion Pictures UK, was the film's executive producer in England.

 The scene where Mohanlal and Asha Sarath ride a car was shot in front of the hotel Crowne Plaza Heathrow in West Drayton, where the film crew also lodged.
 Mazda Mount in Ashtead was the major filming area and a bungalow at the locale was set as Rajagopal's residence, where some of the combination scenes of Mohanlal and Asha was shot.
 The film's crucial scenes were filmed at a villa in Mazda Mount, which was set as the residence of husband and wife Dr. Mukundhanunni and Mercy.
 The film was mostly shot in locations away from Central London.
 It was also shot in Leatherhead and Heathrow Airport.
 A funeral scene was shot in Ashtead on 21 May.
 By the last weekend of May, the crew was shooting in Tonbridge, Maidstone, at a property named Rianos Wedding & Party Venue, which was transformed into Dixon Lopez funeral home, and filming also occurred outside Margaret Preedy Dance Studios at the same location.
 Filming in England was completed in 45 days, by late June.
 The entire story of Drama takes place within 5 days and 95 percent of the film was shot in England.
 Remaining scenes were shot in Kuttikkanam and Kozhikode in Kerala, India, in early July.
 Mohanlal, Nag, and Renji Panicker acted in this part.
 Later, filming was also held in Dubai, where it was wrapped on 24 September 2018.

 Music

 The background score of the film was composed by Bijibal.
 The film features the song, "Pandaraand", composed and arranged by Vinu Thomas, written by B. K. Harinarayanan and sung by Mohanlal.
 The song is around 3 minutes long and is distributed by the label Satyam Audios.

 Release

-Drama was released in Kerala on 1 November 2018 on the day of Kerala Piravi.
+Drama released in Kerala on 1 November 2018 on the day of Kerala Piravi.